-View the full calendar of patriotic events in this southern Minnesota city here.
+View the Facebook event page filled with patriotic events being hosted in this southern Minnesota city here.

 Known as the “Biggest Little Town in Southern Minnesota,” Harmony’s 4th of July festival is all big and no little.
-Activities begin on July 2nd with a 5k run, and end at dark on the 4th with a magnificent fireworks display.
+Activities begin on June 28th with the hunt for the Medallion and end at dark on the 4th with a magnificent fireworks display.

 In between, visitors can indulge in libations at the beer garden, enjoy a free petting zoo at the park, or partake in a pork chop dinner hosted by a local church.

 There’s also pony cart rides and train rides, a kiddie pedal pull, and various rides and slides for the younger bunch.
 With a grand parade and plenty of vendors (ice cream, burgers, and brats are a few of the choices), Harmony has left nothing to be desired from this patriotic party.

 If you find yourself way up north over the holiday, Baudette’s 4th of July event is the perfect way to celebrate the holiday!
 Because it’s a one-day event, the Walleye Capital of the World’s festival is crammed full of fun– with the usual patriotic festivities and a few small-town touches.

 Fuel up with breakfast at the Moose Lodge before the Firecracker 5k, and cool down later at the pie and ice cream social.
 Four different music/entertainment acts will be performing throughout the day, so bring a lawn chair or blanket with you when you wander down Main Street.